plentymarkets/docs-raw/plentyInterface/ItemSet.md

 </pre>

-Update item set config by given id
+Updates an item set configuration.
+The ID of the item set configuration must be specified.

 ##### <strong>Parameters</strong>